 The timing and duration of coho salmon egg incubation and fry emergency is not well defined in the Susitna River due to sparse winter data.
 The incubation period begins with the start of spawning in mid-August and continues through fry emergence in the following spring.
 Coho salmon fry emergence began prior to the start of outmigrant trap operation in mid-May 1983 and 1985, though ice cover precluded trap operation prior to this point (Schmidt et al. 1983, Roth et al. 1986).
-Salmon egg incubation time depends on water temperature and the duration necessary for coho salmon egg development from the point of fertilization to fry emergence can range from 228 days at water temperatures of 2° C to 139 days at 5° C (Murray and McPhail 1988 cited in Quinn 2005).
-Based on these data and approximate timing of coho salmon emergence in similar areas, coho salmon fry emergence in the Susitna River is thought to begin in early March (Scott and Crossman 1973).
+Salmon egg incubation time depends on water temperature and the duration necessary for coho salmon egg development from the point of fertilization to fry emergence can range from 228 days at water temperatures of 2° C to 139 days at 5° C (Murray and McPhail 1988 as cited in Quinn 2005).
+Based on these data and approximate timing of coho salmon emergence in similar areas, coho salmon fry emergence in the Susitna River is likely to begin in early March.
+Stratton (1986) suggested coho alevins emerge from redds in Susitna River tributaries during March and April.
 Among age-0 coho salmon captured in June and July of 1981, 1982, and 1983, the lower extent of the length range was less than 35 mm, which suggests that emergence may continue through May or beyond (Jennings 1985).